-- The Rural Residential designation maintains the existing single and duplex family residential and neighbourhood characteristics of the area. - Lands in the Rural Residential designation shall have a minimum permitted parcel size of 2000 m2. - 2-3.
-Residential development on Rural Residential designated lands shall be permitted at a maximum density of 1 dwelling unit per 2000 m2 (5 units per hectare) with community water service to a maximum of two dwelling units per lot- - 3-4.
-Secondary suites are supported in the Rural Residential designation and regulated by the zoning bylaw.
-Secondary suites are not included in the count of dwellings for the purpose of determining permitted dwelling density in this Plan. - 4-5.
-Existing small scale commercial uses in Rural Residential areas shall be recognized for their benefits including accessibility and social contribution to the character of their neighbourhoods.
+- 1. The Rural Residential designation maintains the existing single and duplex residential and neighbourhood characteristics of the area. - 2.
+Lands in the Rural Residential designation shall have a minimum permitted parcel size of 2000 m. - Residential development on Rural Residential designated lands shall be permitted at a maximum density of 1 dwelling unit per 2000 m (5 units per hectare) with community water service to a maximum of two dwelling units per lot.